 I gaped helplessly as a Watchman’s body plummeted from the roof.
-His gas mask dangled from his face, and his boots smoked at the soles.
+His chrome gas mask dangled from his face, and his iron boots smoked at the soles.
 The younger Orphanage children all screamed in unison, the man’s final thought filtering in through them.
-My insides shuddered.
-Screams and cries filled the air with terror.
+My insides shuddered as the petroleum lamps flickered.
+Shrieks and cries filled the air with terror.

 A child zipped in front of me, and we collided.
 If I could have read minds, I was sure I would have remembered names better, but most of the orphans were unidentifiable, faceless children.
-This boy was not deterred from his mission to escape.
-He pushed me away, dropping me to the ground.
+This boy, with a blonde mop of hair, was not deterred from his mission to escape.
+He pushed me away, dropping me to the matted carpet.
 I was at the mercy of a herd of scared and crying children.
 The flat soles of the boys’ derbys and small heels of the girls’ Mary Janes, the uniform shoes we all wore, turned violently against me.
-I was trampled over, but it was the stomp to my gut that kept me on the floor.
+I was trampled over, but it was the stomp to my gut that kept me on the floor, gasping for air.
 It took everything in me just to make sure my skirt didn’t expose anything that would make this more unbearable than it already was.

 “I knew you’d fall head over heels for me one day, dollface.”